JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/dynamic_window_approach.md

 The following function parses laser data taking into account 1) laser only has 180º coverage and 2) the measure read at 90º corresponds to the 'front' of the robot.

-You must apply the conversions needed to transform that laser data to a vector of the polar coordinates and a vector in the relavite coodinate system of the robot.
+You must apply the conversions needed to transform that laser data to a vector of the polar coordinates and a vector in the relative coordinate system of the robot.

 ```python
 import math